Sustainable Development Goals and Youth Action

 - facilitate youth to investigate what goals they care about.

-- help students develop a plan for action and advocacy through one of the goals.
+- facilitate development of a plan for action and advocacy through one of the goals.

 We learn about the history and purpose of the U.N.
 Sustainable Development Goals using video and facts.
 Become familiar with the overall purpose and what the 17 Goals are and how they compare to the original Millennium Development Goals.
 Participants envision a world in which their favorite Goal is reached, and reflect on the purpose and personal connections.

-Guide your students with tools and a format to learn about a single Sustainable Development Goal and take action and share what they learned.
+Guide youth with tools and a format to learn about a single Sustainable Development Goal and take action and share what they learned.

 Determine the outcome for your students when the class selects a single goal and uses advocacy and voluntary acton to impact it.
 Relying on the research, presentations, and community resources, they coordinate a service project and social media campaign centered on their chosen goal.

-This section provides examples of ways for your students to reflect on their impact and make plans for next steps.
+This section provides examples of ways for youth to reflect on their impact and make plans for next steps.

 This quiz has four questions based on the mini-course "Sustainable Development Goals and Youth Action."
 If you answer 75 percent correctly, you will have the opportunity to download a personalized certificate.
 You may revisit the course and retake the quiz, if desired.
 There is an additional...